 If you decide to purchase ladybugs, follow these tips on how to safely release and store them.

-• Release in early evening - Wait until dusk to release lady bugs to avoid them flying away when it's too hot and sunny.
+Release in the early evening - Wait until dusk to release ladybugs to avoid them flying away when it's too hot and sunny.

-• Not ready to release them?
-Stick them the fridge - If you aren't ready to release the ladybugs immediately you can store them in refrigerator as their health tends to deteriorate quickly at room temperature.
+Not ready to release them?
+Stick them in the fridge - If you aren't ready to release the ladybugs immediately you can store them in the refrigerator as their health tends to deteriorate quickly at room temperature.

 Which plants attract ladybugs?